Sri Lanka troops hunt militants linked to suicide attacks

 Security forces have arrested scores of suspects in connection with the bombings of three hotels and three churches and over what appeared to be organised violence against the island´s Muslim minority.

-While authorities say the immediate jihadist threat has been blunted, President Maithripala Sirisena on Wednesday extended for one month the 30-day state of emergency imposed after the suicide bombings.
+While authorities say the immediate militant threat has been blunted, President Maithripala Sirisena on Wednesday extended for one month the 30-day state of emergency imposed after the suicide bombings.

 The commission faulted the police for releasing suspects who were later seen taking part in attacks on Muslim targets.
 It said there was political interference to free some suspects.